husonlab/splitstree6/doc/user-manual.md

 Click on an edge in the split network to select that split.
-The edges associated to that split can be rotated using the rotate buttons in the toolbar or the arrows in the side panel which appears when you click on the right-hand icon.
+The edges associated to that split can be rotated using the rotate buttons in the toolbar or the arrows in the side panel which appears when you click the icon on the right .

 ![If one or more splits are selected, then highlighted buttons can be used to change the angles of the selected